palladius/clouddeploy-platinum-path/step-by-step-guide.md

   plus `bin/proceed_if_error_matches` for which I've been nominated for a Pulitzer).
 At the end of the script, a common routine will touch a file called `.executed_ok.04-status.sh.touch`.
 This will leave a breadcrumb trail which tells you where the script failed.
 For more info see  [E003 Some dependencies missing](#e003-some-dependencies-missing).
-* Everything in this is scripted except one point which requires manual intervention between step 6 and step 7, which is why I called the manual intervention 6.5 which I then moved at the beginning of the instructions (so now it looks more lie 0.065).
+* Everything in this is scripted except one point which requires manual intervention, which is the cloning of the repo.
+  This step was originally step 6.5 which I then moved at the beginning of the instructions (so now it looks more lie 0.065).
+So if your script 7 fails, you know where to look.

-## Scripts from 1 to 16
+## Bash Scripts (from 1 to 16)

+Originally there were 16 scripts, then with time I removed them, renamed them, moved them.

+Whenever I wasn't able to fully support some code but I thoguht that code would be useful to some of you, I moved it under `examples/`; so think of examples like a 🪦 cemetery, or a *Derek Zoolander's Center For Scripts Who Can't Be Read Good*.

 ### `00-init.sh`